 - Evan A. Evans Constitutional Law Moot Court

-Project, which is a non-profit organization that was founded to advocate
+Project, a non-profit organization that was founded to advocate for the

-for the vigorous legal defense of military veterans who are facing criminal
+defense of military veterans who are faced with criminal charges.
+Here,

 The Attorney’s Guide to Defending Veterans in Criminal Court.
-This is a guide to understanding the art and science of defending combat
+This treatise is a guide to the science behind and the art of defending

-veterans involved in the criminal justice system who suffer from any of
+combat veterans involved in the criminal justice system who have suffered

 - Post-Traumatic Stress Disorder